Dastan Satpayev

-Dastan Talgatuly Satpayev (Дастан Талғатұлы Сәтбаев; born 12 August 2008) is a Kazakh professional footballer who plays as a forward for Kazakhstan Premier League club Kairat and the Kazakhstan national team.
-He will join Premier League club Chelsea on 12 August 2026.
+Dastan Talgatuly Satpayev (Дастан Талғатұлы Сатпаев; born 12 August 2008) is a Kazakh professional footballer who plays as a forward for club Burnley, on loan from club Chelsea, and the Kazakhstan national team.

 Club career

 Kairat

 Born in Almaty, Satpayev joined the Kairat academy at eight years old.
 He first came to prominence in the youth QJ League, with a total of 27 goals and 10 assists in 28 matches, during the 2023 and 2024 seasons, receiving the Most Valuable Player award during the latter, whilst also making his senior debut with the reserve team in the Kazakhstan First League and scoring in the UEFA Youth League.

-Satpayev made his first team debut for Kairat on the 26 May 2024, coming on as a substitute for Élder Santana in the 80th minute of a 9–0 Kazakhstan League Cup win against Akzhayik.
-In February 2025, Kairat announced that Satpayev agreed a transfer to English Premier League club Chelsea, set to happen in August 2026 after he turns 18, for a reported fee of €4 million.
+Satpayev made his first team debut for Kairat aged 15 on 26 May 2024, coming on as a substitute for Élder Santana in the 80th minute of a 9–0 Kazakhstan League Cup win against Akzhayik.
+In February 2025, Kairat announced that Satpayev agreed a transfer to Premier League club Chelsea, set to happen in August 2026 after he turns 18, for a reported fee of €4 million.

 On 2 March 2025, he scored a goal for his Kazakh league debut, a 1–1 away draw against FK Astana.
 He later proceeded to establish himself as a regular performer in the top league and one of his country brightest prospects, earning him comparisons to French star Kylian Mbappé in the Kazakh newspapers.
 On 8 July, he scored the only goal in an away 1–1 draw against Slovenian club NK Olimpia in the 2025–26 UEFA Champions League first qualifying round.
 At 16 years, 10 months and 27 days, he became the youngest Kazakh to play and score in a UEFA club competition match.
 On 18 September, Satpayev played in the 4–1 defeat against in Sporting CP in the 2025–26 Champions League league phase.
 At the age of 17 years, one month and six days, he became the youngest Kazakh to feature in an UEFA club competition final phase.
+Later that year, on 26 November, he scored his first Champions League goal in a 3–2 away defeat against Copenhagen, becoming the first Kazakh player to achieve this feat.

+Chelsea

+In July 2026, Kairat granted Satpayev permission to link up early with Chelsea's first-team squad ahead of the formal completion of his transfer.
+On 9 July, he participated in the club's opening pre-season training session at Cobham under newly appointed head coach Xabi Alonso.
+On 28 July 2026, Satpayev started and scored a goal in the friendly Sydney Super Cup match against Western Sydney Wanderers.

+Loan to Burnley

+On 14 August 2026, Satpayev's transfer to Chelsea was made official.
+He signed a seven-year contract with Chelsea and subsequently joined Championship club Burnley on a season-long loan.